JakkuSakura/CubiAI/README.md

 ## Why CubiAI?
 - **AI-assisted layer extraction** – Run SAM-HQ locally via `transformers`/`torch` (with optional hosted SAM or SLIC fallbacks) to produce semantically meaningful layers straight from a PNG.
 - **Production-aware export** – Produce layered PSDs for revision workflows and assemble a Cubism-friendly project structure with textures, physics, and parameter presets.
+- **Layer archive** – Save every extracted layer as a transparent PNG (`png/001.png`, `png/002.png`, …) for quick reviews or manual edits.
-- **Rigging automation** – Drive an OpenAI-compatible LLM to draft rig parameters, then delegate moc3 creation to a Live2D builder command so the asset can load directly in Cubism.
+- **Rigging automation (optional)** – When enabled, drive an OpenAI-compatible LLM to draft rig parameters, then delegate moc3 creation to a Live2D builder command so the asset can load directly in Cubism.
 - **Extensible architecture** – Swap AI providers, customize rig templates, and extend the pipeline for bespoke character styles.

 ## Project Phases